parallelvirtualcluster/pvc-ansible/README.md

 # PVC Ansible

+**NOTICE FOR GITHUB**: This repository is a read-only mirror of the PVC repositories from my personal GitLab instance.
+Pull requests submitted here will not be merged.
+Issues submitted here will however be treated as authoritative.

-A set of Ansible roles to set up a PVC node host.
-Tested on Ansible 2.2 through 2.6; it is not guaranteed to work properly on older or newer versions.
+A set of Ansible roles to set up a PVC node.
+Part of the [Parallel Virtual Cluster system](https://github.com/parallelvirtualcluster/pvc).

+Tested on Ansible 2.2 through 2.8; it is not guaranteed to work properly on older or newer versions.

 ## Roles